 - 1. Lecture hours are defined by ACCET as "instructional hours consisting of theory or new principals". - 2.
 Lab Hours are defined by ACCET as "Instructional hours consisting of supervised student practice of a previously introduced theory/principle during which practical skills are developed and reinforced". - 3.
 Accreditation (ACCET) Placement Definitions - 4.
 Academic Definition of a Credit: Vocational program lengths are measured in Quarter Credit Hours using the Carnegie clock-to-credit conversion.
 One (1) Quarter Credit Hour is equivalent to ten (10) Lecture Hours.
-One (1) Quarter Credit Hour is also equivalent to twenty (20) Lab Hours. - a.
-Effective 7/1/2021, VA Enrollments will be certified under Academic Quarter Credit Hours for all IHL Institutions/Programs. - 5.
-Financial Aid Definition of a Credit: The Financial Aid for eligible vocational programs is measured in Quarter Credit Hours.
-The institution uses the approved method of: one Quarter Credit Hour is equivalent to twenty (20) Clock Hours of scheduled attendance with each Quarter Credit Hour requiring a minimum of five (5) hour of homework.
+One (1) Quarter Credit Hour is also equivalent to twenty (20) Lab Hours.

 - a.
-Effective for starts after 7/1/2021 A quarter credit hour must include at least 20 in-class clock hours of instruction - 6.
-Academic Year Definition 36QCH's for 30 Weeks and/or 36QCH's for 42 Weeks - 7.
-Full Interactive Distance Learning (IDL) = 100% distance education - 8.
-Hybrid Interactive Distance Learning (IDL) = 50% distance education and 50% on-campus resident training - 9.
+Effective 7/1/2021, VA Enrollments will be certified under Academic Quarter Credit Hours for all IHL Institutions/Programs. - 5.
+Academic Year Definition 36QCH's for 30 Weeks and/or 36QCH's for 42 Weeks - 6.
+Full Interactive Distance Learning (IDL) = 100% distance education - 7.
+Hybrid Interactive Distance Learning (IDL) = 50% distance education and 50% on-campus resident training - 8.
 Payment Period is defined as the successful completion of 18 FA QCHs or 22.5 AQCHs (3 courses).